 does something or fails to do something that, in the Buyer's opinion, results in damage to the Buyer's reputation or business

-has a Conflict of Interest that in the Buyer's opinion is so material as to impact adversely on the delivery of the Services or the Buyer, or
+has a Conflict of Interest that in the Buyer's opinion is so material as to impact adversely on the delivery of the Services, the Buyer, or

 provides information to the Buyer that is misleading or inaccurate in any material respect.

-Termination by a Party if a breach has not been remedied
+Termination for unremedied breach:

-If a Party fails to meet the requirements of this Contract (defaulting Party) and the other Party (non-defaulting Party) reasonably believes that the failure can be remedied, the non-defaulting Party must give a Notice (default Notice) to the defaulting Party.
+If a Party breaches this Contract (defaulting Party) and that breach can be remedied, the non-defaulting Party may give a default Notice to the defaulting Party.

 A default Notice must state:

-the nature of the failure
+the nature of the breach, and

-what is required to remedy it, and

 the time and date by which it must be remedied.

-The period allowed to remedy the failure must be reasonable given the nature of the failure.
+The period allowed to remedy the breach must be reasonable given the nature of the failure.

-If the defaulting Party does not remedy the failure as required by the default Notice, the non-defaulting Party may terminate this Contract immediately by giving a further Notice.
+The non-defaulting Party may terminate this Contract immediately by giving a further Notice to the defaulting Party if the defaulting Party does not remedy the breach as required by the default Notice.

-If the Buyer gives a default Notice to the Supplier, the Buyer may also do one or both of the following things:
+If the Buyer gives a default Notice to the Supplier, the Buyer may also:

-withhold any payment of Fees due until the failure is remedied as required by the default Notice, and or
+withhold any payment of Charges due until the breach is remedied as required by the default Notice, and/or

-if the failure is not remedied as required by the default Notice, deduct a reasonable amount from any Fees due to reflect the reduced value of the Services to the Buyer.
+if the breach is not remedied as required by the default Notice, deduct a reasonable amount from any Charges due to reflect the reduced value of the Services to the Buyer.

-Supplier's obligations on termination or expiry of this Contract
+Supplier’s obligations:

 On giving or receiving a Notice of termination, the Supplier must:

-stop providing the Services

-comply with any conditions contained in the Notice, and

 immediately do everything reasonably possible to reduce its losses, costs and expenses arising from the termination of this Contract.

 On termination or expiry of this Contract, the Supplier must, if requested by the Buyer, immediately return or securely destroy all Confidential Information and other material or property belonging to the Buyer.

-Consequences of termination or expiry of this Contract

-The termination or expiry of this Contract does not affect those rights of each Party which:
+Accrued rights: The termination or expiry of this Contract does not affect any rights of a Party which:

-accrued prior to the time of termination or End Date, or
+accrued prior to the End Date, or

-relate to any breach or failure to perform an obligation under this Contract that arose prior to the time of termination or End Date.
+relate to any breach of this Contract that arose prior to the End Date.

-If this Contract is terminated the Buyer:
+Buyer’s rights: If this Contract is terminated the Buyer:

 will only be liable to pay Charges that were due for Services delivered before the effective date of termination, and

-may recover from the Supplier or set off against sums due to the Supplier, any Charges paid in advance that have not been incurred.
+may recover from the Supplier or set off against sums due to the Supplier, any Charges paid in advance for Services or Deliverables that have not been provided.

-Handing over the Services on termination or expiry of this Contract
+Handing over the Services:

-The Supplier will, within 10 Business Days of the End Date, provide all reasonable assistance and cooperation necessary to facilitate a smooth handover of the Services to the Buyer or any person appointed by the Buyer.
+The Supplier will provide all reasonable assistance and cooperation necessary to facilitate a smooth handover of the Services to the Buyer or any person appointed by the Buyer during the term of this Contract and for a period of 10 Business Days after the End Date.

-If the Parties agree, the Supplier will provide additional assistance to support any replacement supplier to deliver the Services.
-This support may be for a period of up to

-3 months from the date of termination and at a reasonable fee to be agreed between the Parties, based on the Fees and Expenses stated in this Contract.
+If required by the Buyer, the Supplier will provide additional assistance to support any replacement supplier to deliver the Services, for a period of up to 3 months from the End Date at a reasonable fee to be agreed between the Parties, based on the Charges.

 Intellectual Property Rights

-Ownership of Intellectual Property Rights
+Ownership of Intellectual Property Rights:

-Pre-existing Intellectual Property Rights remain the property of their current owner.
+Pre-existing Intellectual Property Rights remain the property of their owner.

-New Intellectual Property Rights in the Deliverables become the property of the Buyer when they are created.
+New Intellectual Property Rights in the Deliverables become the property of the Buyer when they are created, and the Supplier agrees to do all things necessary to give effect to this clause 12.1(b).